Jus-Codin/wolfram.py/README.md

 >>> '3.1415926535897932384626433832795028841971693993751058209749445923...'
 ```

+If you do not have an API key, you can get one from https://products.wolframalpha.com/api/

-This is still a work in progress, and the name might be changed
+Note that this is still a work in progress

 APIs that are to be implemented: